front-end-foundations/session1/readme.md

 ### Semantics

 HTML tags can be styled to look any way you want - they convey _meaning_ to the content that makes up the document and help make it understandable.
-HTML tags can be made to look anyway you want -they are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically important.
+HTML tags can be made to look anyway you want.
+They are [semantically](https://en.wikipedia.org/wiki/Semantic_HTML) - not stylistically - important.

 Try:

-* Use the inspector to change the `div` tag to an `article` tag.
+- Use the inspector to change the `div` tag to an `article` tag.

 ### User Agent Styles